 To prepare a trial balance, the ledger accounts must be balanced, as well as the cash book.
 Then, the balances with the credit balances and debit balances are listed in different columns.
 The total of the credit balances must equate to the sum of the debit balances (Also see An overview of Double Entry Accounting).
 The trial balance agrees if the total is equivalent.

 As mentioned above, there would be an error in the bookkeeping if the total credit and debit balances (Also see Understanding credit and debit in the business) do not match.
 However, it does not indicate that there are no mistakes, even the trial balance agrees (Also see 5 benefits of proper accounting).
 The followings are six types of errors that do not impact the trial balance.

 Omission error happens when an accounting entry is neglected in the books of accounts.
 Due to the fact that neither credit nor debit balance is inputted for the transaction, the omission would not impact the trial balance, although it can sometimes be tracked when bank reconciliation is performed, if it a bank-related transaction.

 Errors Of Commission

-Mistakes in commission occur when an accounting transaction is inputted in the incorrect account head yet in the same class as the correct account head.
+Mistakes in commission occur when an accounting transaction is inputted in the incorrect account yet in the same class as the correct account.
 For instance, the payment of the telephone bill is entered wrongly to electricity account.
 However, both telephone and electricity accounts are categorised under expense accounts.